-Elder Law Seminar (2 Credits) LAW 0737 (W)
+Elder Law Seminar (2 Credits) LAW 0737

+This seminar

-This seminar involves study of a broad range of doctrinal and policy issues having a strong impact on the elderly in the United States.
+involves study of a broad range of doctrinal and policy issues having a strong impact on the elderly in the United States.
 In addition to focusing on doctrinal law, the seminar employs an interdisciplinary approach to highlight the unique aspects of elder law and emphasize the ethical and professional issues faced by attorneys representing older clients.

-Electronic Discovery, Digital Evidence and Information Governance Workshop (3 Credits) LAW 0200 (E)
+Electronic Discovery, Digital Evidence and Information Governance Workshop (2 Credits) LAW 0200 Workshop taught only in an online format.
+This course is subject to the limitations applied to distance learning courses, which are included in the Code of Academic Regulations.
 Electronic discovery, or eDiscovery, is directed to the identification, acquisition, search, and evaluation of electronically stored information ("ESI") sought to be introduced and admitted into evidence in litigation.
 The 2006 passage of the eDiscovery amendments to the Federal Rules of Civil Procedure proved to be the drawback before the tsunami of digital evidence now being presented to litigants in federal and state courts, and spawning a new, highly specialized, and largely underserved area of legal practice.
 Many states, (including Florida) have adopted eDiscovery rules closely approximating the federal schema.
 This workshop will expose students to fundamental eDiscovery concepts, decisional authority and practice approaches needed to competently engage in modern day litigation involving computer-generated information.
-Covering topics such as document preservation, collection, search, review, production, and spoliation in the digital context, this course also will offer an overview of available document search and review technologies.
 The workshop content will include decisional authority scrutiny, document drafting and analysis, mock counsel meet and confer sessions and discovery abuse hearings.

-Elements of Legal Analysis I (1 Credit) LAW 1007
+Elements of Legal Analysis I (1 Credit) LAW 1088

-This Fall semester, second-year Academic Success and Professionalism online course is open to all secondyear students and mandatory for the following students: (1) any student who matriculated into the College of Law prior to Fall 2020 whose GPA was below 3.1 in either of the student's first two semesters of law school; and (2) any student who matriculated into the College of Law in Fall 2020 or later whose first-year cumulative GPA was below 2.75.
-Transfer students may be required to take ELA I or II upon transfer to NSU Law at the discretion of the academic dean, but foreign lawyers on the accelerated graduation track are exempt from these courses.ELA I builds on the first year's foundation and consists of individualized sessions, small group sessions, workshops, and writing labs, all of which are designed to improve the skills needed to successfully complete law school and become licensed to practice law.
+This Fall semester, second-year Academic Success and Professionalism on-line course is open to all second-year students and mandatory for the following students: (1) any student who matriculated into the College of Law Prior to Fall 2019 whose GPA was below a 2.8 in either of the student's first two semesters of law school; (2) any student who matriculated into the College of Law in Fall 2019 or Winter 2020 whose GPA was below a 3.1 in either of the student's first two semesters of law school; and (3) any student who matriculated into the College of Law in the Fall of 2020 or later whose first-year cumulative GPA was below a 2.75.
+Transfer students may be required to take ELA I or ELA II upon transfer to the College of Law at the discretion of the academic dean, but foreign lawyers on the accelerated graduation track are exempted from these courses.
+ELA I builds on the first year's foundation and consists of individualized sessions, small group sessions, workshops, and writing labs, all of which are designed to improve the student skills needed to successfully complete law school and become licensed to practice law.

-Elements of Legal Analysis II (1 Credit) LAW 1008
+Elements of Legal Analysis II (1 Credit) LAW 1089